Mental Health and Wellbeing

 There’s a stigma attached to many mental health problems.
 This means that people feel uncomfortable about them and don’t want to talk about them.
 Many people don’t feel comfortable talking about their feelings, but it’s healthy to know and talk about how you’re feeling.

-If you have concerns about your mental health, or that of a close friend or relative, you should talk to a friend, family member, someone you trust or contact your doctor.
+If you have concerns about your mental health or well-being, or that of a close friend or relative, you should talk to a friend, family member, someone you trust or contact your doctor.

 Many mental health problems are preventable, and almost all are treatable.
 This meant that people can either fully recover or manage their conditions successfully, allowing them to live healthy, happy and productive lives.

-By taking simple steps and introducing the some of the suggestions below into everyday life you can improve your mental health.
+By taking simple steps and introducing some of the suggestions below into everyday life, you can improve your mental well-being.

-- Connect – connect with the people around you: your family, friends, classmates and neighbors.
+Connect – connect with the people around you: your family, friends, classmates and neighbours.
 Spend time developing these relationships.

-- Give to others – even the smallest act can count, whether it’s a smile, a thank you or a kind word.
-Larger acts, such as volunteering at your local community center or clubs, can improve your mental wellbeing and help you build new friendships.
+Give to others – even the smallest act can count, whether it’s a smile, a thank you or a kind word.
+Larger acts, such as volunteering at your local community centre or clubs, can improve your mental well-being and help you build new friendships.